You Searched For: Zinc

 Supplier: Bioss

 Description: Zinc-finger proteins contain DNA-binding domains and have a wide variety of functions, most of which encompass some form of transcriptional activation or repression.
 The majority of Zinc-finger proteins contain a Krüppel-type DNA binding domain and a KRAB domain, which is thought to interact with KAP1, thereby recruiting histone modifying proteins.
-Zinc finger protein 568 (ZNF568) is a 644 amino acid member of the Krüppel C2H2-type Zinc-finger protein family.
-Localized to the nucleus, ZNF568 contains fifteen C2H2-type Zinc fingers and one KRAB domain through which it is thought to be involved in DNA-binding and transcriptional regulation.
-Two isoforms of ZNF568 exist as a result of alternative splicing events.
+ZNF786 (Zinc finger protein 786) is a 782 amino acid protein that belongs to the Krüppel C2H2-type Zinc-finger protein family and is thought to function in transcriptional regulation.
+Localizing to nucleus, ZNF786 contains sixteen C2H2-type Zinc fingers, a single KRAB domain and is encoded by a gene that maps to human chromosome 7q36.1.

 UOM: 1 * 100 µl